The magnitude of categories of texts enriched by language models: Magnitude

 \subsection{Magnitude homology}

-The magnitude homology of metric spaces and enriched categories has been studied extensively by Leinster and Shulman in \cite{LeinsterShulman2021}.
+The magnitude homology of metric spaces and enriched categories has been studied extensively by \citet{LeinsterShulman2021}.
 The main theorem of their work, namely \cite[Theorem 7.14]{LeinsterShulman2021}, expresses the magnitude function of a metric space $(M,d)$ as a weighted sum of Euler characteristics of certain chain complexes.
 More precisely, for each $\ell\in[0,\infty) $, there is a chain complex comprised of free abelian groups $(MC_{k,\ell}(M))_{k\in \mathbb N}$ such that $MC_{k,\ell} (M) := \mathbb Z [ G_{k,\ell}]$ where

 The differential $\partial_k: MC_{k,\ell} (M) \to MC_{k-1,\ell} (M)$ is defined as an alternating sum

 where for each $0<i<k,$

 and $\partial_k^0=\partial_k^k=0$.
 The resulting $[0,\infty)$-graded chain complex $(MC_{\bullet,\ell} (M),\partial_\bullet)$ is called the \emph{magnitude complex} of $M$ \cite[Definition 3.3]{LeinsterShulman2021} and its homology $H_{\bullet, \bullet}(M)$ is called \emph{magnitude homology} \cite[Definition 3.4]{LeinsterShulman2021}.
 The same definitions hold for any generalized metric space, such as $\mathcal{M}.$